Work with Unity Catalog and the legacy Hive metastore

 • If your workspace was enabled for Unity Catalog manually, the hive_metastore catalog was set as the default catalog.

-If you are transitioning from the Hive metastore to Unity Catalog within an existing workspace, it typically makes sense to use hive_metastore as the default catalog to avoid impacting existing code that references the hive metastore.
+If you are transitioning from the Hive metastore to Unity Catalog within an existing workspace, it makes sense to use hive_metastore as the default catalog to avoid impacting existing code that references the hive metastore unless you have fully migrated off Hive metastore.

 To learn how to get and switch the default catalog, see Manage the default catalog